nickroys/NCAAT-Assessment-Tools/README.md

 ## Requirements
 1. Excel needs to be installed
+2. Powershell execution po;icy should be set to `Bypass`
-2. The `STIG Details` sheet needs to be named 'STIG Details'.
+3. The `STIG Details` sheet needs to be named 'STIG Details'.
 This is what Vulnerator defaults to so do not change it

 ## Options
 You can edit the script to filter by a different column by changing the `$fileNameColIndex` variable.
 Currently it is set to 19 to use the checklist name, but in the event that you wanted to filter sheets by a different column you could do so by changing this variable